substantic/rain/README.md

   language-indepedent inteface that does not prevent adding support for other languages in the future.

-- **Monitoring** Rain is designed to support both online and postmortem monitoring.
+- **Monitoring.** Rain is designed to support both online and postmortem monitoring.

   ![Dashboard screencast](docs/imgs/rain-dashboard.gif)